zahapat/quantum-pitaya/modules/axis_adc_read/README.md

 This core is designed for single-ended data signals.

 This module has been originaly developed to interface an ADC on the Red Pitaya STEMLab 125-10 board.
-Therefore, further testing (for example, signal pass-through) should be performed on other devices before using this core with other devices.
+Therefore, further testing (for example, signal pass-through) should be performed on other devices before using this core with other platforms.

 ### Main Operation